The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 The average/comfortable response is to run away – to avoid the situations that cause panic in the first place and to live “safe” lives.

-But as I've mentioned already this never works in the long run, eventually, you will need to face your experience.
+Eventually, you will need to face your experience.

 The alternative is your world becoming smaller and smaller, controlled by fear.

 You should give yourself compassion and respect for taking the steps to face your fears and overcome panic attacks.
+It's not always easy.
+It's not always comfortable.
+And it can be frightening.

 Reward yourself for taking action.